xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 >
 > You must be the Owner or Admin of an Organization.

-## Invite Users to join an Organization
+## Invite users to join an Organization

 Follow these steps: